Go to content

 Residency dependent on the viability of a business plan, a passive category that allows a company, residency and flexibility of living in Andorra.

-The refundable (Please be aware of current discussions for the government to partially forfeit permanently part of this deposit) but non-interest-bearing deposit payable to the government is € 50,000 for the head of household and € 12,000 for each dependent.
+The non refundable deposit payable to the government is € 50,000 for the head of household and € 12,000 for each dependent.
 In this category you are not required to prove any extra investment as in Category A. However, you must within seven months of approval have formed an Andorran company.
 This category is subjective, and approval is granted on the basis of a viable business plan at the residency application stage.
 I have guides on this to assist you.

 On approval of the residency, the card will then cost 3,000 EUR for the principal applicant and 1,000 EUR for each dependent and these fees are non refundable.